 “I’m going to see what opportunities are out there for me.
-I’m not sure what’s out there but if there is something, it will be me who finds it.”
+I’m not sure what’s out there, but if there is something, it will be me who finds it.”

-By choosing to take the empowered approach you are being honest about what you don’t know yet and what you are willing to do to figure out how to adapt.
-It’s not overly optimistic or pessimistic – rather it’s based in reality and your will to try and find your way in unknown territory.
+By choosing to take the empowered approach, you are being honest about what you don’t know yet and what you are willing to do to figure out how to adapt.
+It’s not overly optimistic or pessimistic.
+Rather, it’s based in reality and your will to try and find your way in unknown territory.

 Wishing you success,

-Markie Keelan, M.A., LPC mission is to help you create authentic happiness and satisfaction in your life, your relationships, and your career.
+Meet Markie: a therapist, certified life coach, career coach, and dating coach whose mission is to help you create authentic happiness and satisfaction in your life, your relationships, and your career.
 She supports you to create a deeper connection with others, find clarity and direction, and actualize your life’s purpose.

 Our experts know how to help you move forward, with clarity and confidence.